 From this perspective, the idea of “not paying for my career,” is foolhardy.
 In my experience, when a working artist says this, they’re really saying, “I don’t want to collaborate in my own exploitation.”
 From this perspective, it makes sense to resent contests with high fees with little genuine benefit to the winning artists, much less those who pay to enter and win nothing.
 However, it makes even more sense though to let go of the resentment and put your energy and resources elsewhere.
 That’s both self-respecting and good, practical strategy.

-LAS: In your text, “Arc and Interruption: The Five Stages of Creative Life and Crises That Intervene,” you state that “the narrative arc of a working artist and their creative career is complex– it rarely follows a smooth and strictly cumulative trajectory.
-Instead, I came to observe art careers pass through discrete developmental stages punctuated by acute crises of meaning.”
-How would you define an acute crisis of meaning?
-And practically speaking, how does a working artist move through this crisis without sacrificing career momentum?
+LAS: In your essay, “Arc and Interruption: The Five Stages of Creative Life and Crises That Intervene,” you state that “art careers pass through discrete developmental stages punctuated by acute crises of meaning.”
+What is an acute crisis of meaning?
+And how does a working artist move through this crises?

 Marc Zegans: Let me take the second question first.
 When we’re in crisis, we do sacrifice career momentum, and that’s the point.
 Shifting from a way of working that no longer holds the same meaning it once did into a new creative identity requires us to re-envision who we are, and it requires us to change.
 In practice, this means that as we grow as a working artist, we have to add new dimension to our identities and to the way we understand the world.
 These periods of metamorphosis interrupt our art careers, and they are risky, but they are often the sources of our most profound creative growth.